Walking Shoes Vs Running Shoes

 Shoes for Walking

-According to the American Academy of Podiatric Sports Medicine, the ideal walking shoe should be stable from side to side, well-cushioned, and enable you to walk smoothly.
+According to the American Academy of Podiatric Sports Medicine, the ideal walking shoe should be stable from side to side, well-cushioned, and enable you to walk smoothly to ensure good foot health.
 The academy states that many running shoes fit all of these criteria well and, for most people, are acceptable for a walking program.

 Shoes for Running